Skip to main content

 Create a Campaign

-Families from around the world are partnering with Cure Mito Foundation to raise funds that get us closer to treatments or cures for our children.
+Families from around the world are partnering with Cure Mito Foundation to raise funds for mitochondrial disease research programs that get us closer to treatments or cures for our children.

 Please email info@curemito.org if you would like information about starting a fund in honor or memory of your loved one.